heiner/heiner.github.com/_drafts/random-samples.md

 The relation between rote memorization and skill is not as strict as it's sometimes made out to be, neither in software engineering nor in other areas like math.
-Knowing what, e.g., a bloom filter is is genuinly useful, as is knowing the name of the thing.
-Since practically nobody is able to re-derive all of computer science from scratch by themselves (there are _some_ contents to the field, even if it's perhaps less than in math or physics), knowing what exists and how to talk about it is a useful skill.
+Knowing what, e.g., a bloom filter is is genuinely useful, as is knowing the name of the thing.
+Since practically nobody is able to re-derive all of computer science from scratch by themselves (there is _some_ content to the field, even if it's perhaps less than in math or physics), knowing what exists and how to talk about it is a useful skill.
 During the actual work of a good software engineer, various design decisions and decisions about systems have to be made.
 Knowing the toolbox well is essential to making good decisions here.
-This can be traded off with intelligence or other sources of good intiution about these practical problems, but ceteris paribus knowing more is better.
+This can be traded off with intelligence or other sources of good intuition about these practical problems, but ceteris paribus knowing more is better.

-Or course that depends on the type of software engineering role the candidate wants to fill.
-Folks writing database lookings for a Django app may not need to know Fenwick trees.
+Of course that depends on the type of software engineering role the candidate wants to fill.
+Folks writing database lookups for a Django app may not need to know Fenwick trees.
 However, that brings me to

 **AI's impact on software engineering.** I cannot foresee all